jayasio/colormatch/README.md

 ### Experience

 - [ ] Add select success / failure animations in scene
+  - Added mechanism to highlight on dblclick, commented for now
 - [x] Transition scene to blur background on menu
 - [ ] Transitions and microinteractions
 - [ ] Better User Interface